Mrhosendove/Vpnsetup-protocols/README.md

 <h2>STEP 1</h2>

-Create your Virtual Machine in Azure, and make sure its running.
-You'll need this for the remote desktop
+Create a Virtual Machine in Azure and ensure it's running.
+You'll need this when we switch to the virtual machine.

   ![VPN AZURE](https://github.com/user-attachments/assets/30c729b1-6d7c-4e0b-b91c-d182724c2634)

+<h2>Step 2</h2>

+Browse the internet at www.WHATSMYIPADDRESS.COM and pull up the home page.